Planning Your Windows 10 Deployment: VMware Workspace ONE Operational TutorialVMware Workspace ONE UEM 1810 or later

 Email profiles enable corporate email access on end-user devices.
 For Windows 10 devices, the available licensing for Microsoft Office applications determines which email payload to configure.

 - Device does NOT have Microsoft Office license: Configure Exchange ActiveSync with the native mail client: The Exchange ActiveSync payload enables end users to access corporate email on their devices using the native mail client.
 When published, this profile relies on the Workspace ONE mobile email management infrastructure to block access to corporate email and requires integration with Secure Email Gateway or PowerShell.
-For more information, see VMware AirWatch Mobile Email Management in VMware Docs.
+For more information, see the VMware AirWatch Mobile Email Management Guide in VMware Docs.

 - Device HAS Microsoft Office licenses: Configure Exchange Web Services with the Outlook web client: The Exchange Web Services payload enables end users to access corporate email on their devices using the Outlook web client.
 When published, this profile uses granular conditional access policies through Workspace ONE adaptive management to grant or deny access to Outlook and the Microsoft Office suite.
 Office 2016 supports modern authentication -- that is, Active Directory Authentication Library (ADAL)-based sign-in -- but earlier versions do not.
 Earlier versions use the source network, user or group, protocols, or user agent or client type to control access.